 - Increased funding within our FY19 budget, and subsequently our FY20 and FY21 budgets, to advance our diversity, equity and inclusion efforts both internally and externally.

 Choice and options for care at the end of life should be universal.
 We are working diligently to make sure all people — regardless of their age, race, ethnicity, sexual orientation, gender identity, or political affiliation — have the resources and tools they need to plan for an end-of-life experience that reflects their wishes and priorities.

-Our new Community Outreach web portal outlines the grounding principles for this work and our efforts to raise awareness, educate and empower everyone to chart their own end of life journey.
+Our new Community Engagement web portal outlines the grounding principles for this work and our efforts to raise awareness, educate and empower everyone to chart their own end of life journey.
 Some of our activities include: